 In the world of EDM, a vast number of subgenres exist to describe the many different styles and techniques used in music, from house, to trance, to dubstep.
 One lesser-known subgenre that has evaded the ears of many EDM listeners is that of underground bass.
 Acting as a pioneering movement of the latest sound technology and explorative musical techniques, underground bass uses its experimental nature to push the boundaries of what we know as bass music utilizing the latest sound technology.
-Forming a tight-knit community of its listeners, underground bass has created a distinct, yet niche, subgenre of the bass scene, with artists like Abelation, MeSo, and STUCA acting as some of the leading artists in the industry.
+Forming a tight-knit community of its listeners, underground bass has created a distinct, yet niche, subgenre of the bass scene, with artists like Abelation, MeSo, and STUCA acting as some of the leading artists in the industry (You can listen to our custom curated underground bass playlist here).
 Within the interconnected community of underground bass, events are not only seen through club shows throughout the country, but more significantly through independent festivals in the middle of nowhere, often the desert or forest.
 These can range from kickbacks with a web of a couple hundred friends, to much larger-scale festivals, such as The Untz.
 In either setting, the loving, friendly, and musically passionate energy of the underground bass community thrives, as all the members come together to experience the latest experimental sounds of the bass industry.

 Although the scope of the experimental sound produced by the underground bass scene has been limited in the past, this is quickly changing.
 As the overall EDM industry and the bigger players within it hunt for the latest sounds and artists that push the industry forward, their eyes have recently been set on that of underground bass.
 With both the ascension of underground bass artists into the mainstream, as well as current well-known artists transitioning to styles that reflect underground and experimental sounds, the conventional EDM industry is witnessing the movement of underground bass into the limelight of the industry.
 Whether it be through experimental tracks dropped on household-name mixes, or underground artists being signed to new, large, record labels, the scene of underground bass is beginning to infect and evolve the rest of the world of EDM.